DevAgnihotri/MCA_Notes/Sem_3/CC/Unit_2.md

 #### 🔹 What is Salesforce?

 - Salesforce is a **cloud-based CRM (Customer Relationship Management)** platform.
-- It helps organizations **manage customer interactions, sales, marketing, and support** through the internet—no local installations or hardware needed.
+- It helps organizations **manage customer interactions, sales, marketing, and support** all from one place.
 - It is delivered as **Software as a Service (SaaS)**, meaning users just log in and use it via a browser.

 ---